Books & Writing

 Creating Characters, and a world…

-In 2002, during a particularly bleak period of unemployment, I reacted to my frustration and lack of control with a familiar and comfortable escape into fiction.
-However this time, instead of reading spy novels, comics or graphic novels, I began to make my first attempts at writing fiction.
+In 2002, during a particularly long and bleak period of unemployment, I reacted to my frustration and lack of control with a familiar and comfortable escape into fiction.
+However this time, instead of reading spy stories or graphic novels, I decided to make my first attempt at writing fiction.

 Through manic scribbling sessions on the edge of my bed during late nights and early morning hours, I sketched out a cast of characters and a world through which I could tell stories that spoke about the events and values of my personal life.
 I created a mythical family and friends – composites based upon real people.
 A young man named Jack Owen, his family, his motel home, and his fictionalized Vancouver-Kingsway neighbourhood all resulted from this.